Kyle Orton, Syria and terrorism researcher

 Prominent in this regard is Abd al-Nasir.
 Listed as a Specially Designated Terrorist by the U.S. State Department, Abd al-Nasir’s real name is assessed by the United Nations, with low confidence, to be Taha al-Khuwayt, an Iraqi born between 1965 and 1969.
 If this is correct, then Abd al-Nasir was born in Tal Afar; his relationship to the Quraysh line is unclear.

 The State Department notice issued in December 2018 said Abd al-Nasir had, “within the past five years, … served as an ISIS Military Amir in Syria as well as chair of the ISIS Delegated Committee”, the executive council that “exercises administrative control of the terrorist organization’s affairs.
 The Delegated Committee is responsible for planning and issuing orders related to ISIS’s military operations, tax collections, religious police, and commercial and security operations.”
-It was Abd al-Nasir’s signature, as head of the Delegated Committee, on the May 2017 fatwa that vastly expanded the definition of heresy before it was revoked later in the year.
+It was Abd al-Nasir’s stamp, as head of the Delegated Committee, on the May 2017 fatwa that vastly expanded the definition of heresy before it was revoked later in the year.

 Abd al-Nasir is extreme even by ISIS’s standards, in short.